Ukraine is united in its resistance – and you can help us!

 Source: Bain

-In 2020, when most businesses were getting their act together and cutting costs, Facebook hired extra 10,000 product and engineering employees, while Amazon sought to fill over 20,000 tech roles.
+In 2020, when most businesses were getting their act together and cutting costs, Facebook hired an extra 10,000 product and engineering employees, while Amazon sought to fill over 20,000 tech roles.

 As a smaller company, you may not be in a shape to compete with such behemoths.
 But you can choose not to engage in the talent wars with them and build a “backup” talent pipeline with the help of an outsourcing partner.